Pyredoodle dog — Great Pyrenees and Poodle mix

 About the Pyredoodle

-The Pyredoodle is a very large mixed breed dogs known for its outgoing nature and highly intelligent mind.
-Adaptable to most living situations, the Pyredoodle is an excellent choice for first-time dog owners.
+The Pyredoodle is a cross between the Great Pyrenees and Poodle.
+The Pyredoodle is a large mixed breed dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, adaptable to most living situations, the Pyredoodle is an excellent choice for first-time dog owners.
 Typically standing 15 to 32 inches and weighing 85 to 100 pounds, this breed has a life expectancy of 10 to 12 years, making it a devoted companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Pyredoodle brings a distinct combination of traits that sets it apart.
 The Pyredoodle is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Pyredoodle loves being close to its people and forms strong bonds with every member of the household.